rodrigo0211/HCLIM_Analisys/README.md

 HCLIM provide with public dataset concerning monthly values for **TEMPERATURE**, **PRECIPITATION**, **WET DAYS** and **PREASSURE**.
 The collection totals 12,452 records (meteorological time series with one variable at one location) in 118 countries and more than 10 million rows.

-Below are the location of the 12,000 stations:
+Below are the location of the 12,000 stations for the precipitations file:

 ![image](https://github.com/user-attachments/assets/26b51324-1f6d-44f0-ba03-4c1334b6a4f4)